When it comes to Facebook marketing, for contractors it’s a great way for to attract leads quickly and at a relatively low cost.

 This is the perfect place to do some cross-promoting and invite new clients to see what you are about besides just a product or service.

-Whether you’re involved with Habitat for Humanity, featured at an upcoming sustainable housing conference, or developing some interesting local partnerships, you definitely want to take the opportunity to share how you’re making a difference in the community.
+Whether you’re involved with Habitat for Humanity, featured at an upcoming sustainable housing conference, or developing some interesting local partnerships, contractors on Facebook should definitely take the opportunity to share how you’re making a difference in the community.

 This is an excellent way to share your mission and values by showing people what you do, not what you sell.

 Again, West Shore Home does a great job in this category:

 These types of community-centric videos also garner attention from local papers & news outlets, which can really give your marketing efforts a boost!